 Love it or dread it, the office holiday party is an enduring tradition.
 These events bring together all kinds of people under circumstances where the boundaries of work and private lives might blur.
-If you’ve been in your workplace for a few years, you probably have a story to share—ranging from the awkward conversation with your boss’s better half, to memorable karaoke misfires, and even regrettable drunken behavior, which anyone from interns to C-suite execs can exercise.
+If you’ve been in your workplace for a few years, you probably have a story to share—ranging from the awkward conversation with your boss’s better half to memorable karaoke misfires, and even regrettable drunken behavior, which anyone from interns to C-suite execs can exercise.
 Here’s our 21st-century guide to successfully planning and attending yours.

 For Party Planners: Lose the Booze?

 Given all that we’ve learned in recent years about the incidence of workplace sexual harassment, it’s no surprise that more companies are rethinking the inclusion of alcohol at office events.
-While alcohol may not be the direct cause of office harassment, it dampens inhibitions and affects judgement.
+While alcohol may not be the direct cause of office harassment, it dampens inhibitions and affects judgment.
 A circumstance where coworkers are drinking—and may be drinking to excess—can raise the likelihood of harassment, especially if companies and their employees aren’t mindful of the risks.

 More companies are choosing to change the drink menu.
 In December 2017, the Chicago-based consulting firm Challenger, Gray and Christmas issued the results of their annual survey about U.S. firms’ holiday party plans, which revealed that less than 50 percent of them planned to serve alcohol.